United States Collegiate Ski and Snowboard Association: Mission

-"To be the National governing body of team ski and snowboard competition at the collegiate level.
-To promote and increase awareness of and participation in alpine skiing, nordic skiing, freestyle skiing, and snowboarding in the United States.
-To provide competition and development opportunities for student-athletes in a team atmosphere leading toward National titles in each discipline."
+"To be the national governing body of collegiate team ski and snowboard competition in the United States; to promote and increase awareness of and participation in alpine skiing, Nordic skiing, free skiing and snowboarding; and to provide competition and development opportunities for student athletes in a team atmosphere leading toward National titles in each discipline."

 Overview

-The United States Collegiate Ski & Snowboard Association is the sports federation for collegiate team ski racing and snowboarding in America.
+The United States Collegiate Ski & Snowboard Association is a sports federation for collegiate team ski racing and snowboarding in America.
+You can be part of a team at any college in the United States.
+The USCSA has an alpine, nordic, snowboard, freeski or ski jumping collegiate competition programs available.
+If a college does not have a team, students can start one with the help of the organization.

-The USCSA assures that student-athletes of all levels and abilities should have access to a quality and exciting venue of competition.
+The USCSA asserts that student-athletes, of ALL levels and abilities, should have access to a quality and exciting venue of competition.
+The organization also recognizes "student" comes before "athlete" and for its members to be successful individuals, academics should take priority.

-The USCSA recognizes, that for athletes to be truly successful individuals, academics should take priority over ski sport competition.
-To help foster this, the USCSA stresses education first and offers a variety of academic based awards.

-Team performance is emphasized within the USCSA.
-Teams field five racers with the top three performances being used for the team score.

 Organization Structure

 Competition takes place across three progressive tiers.
 Conference qualifiers determine the participants at the six USCSA regional championships.
 The Regional Championships are the last step on the road to the annual United States Collegiate Ski and Snowboard National Championship, the showcase event in college snowsports competition.
-The USCSA National Championships sees over 450 athletes, participating in more than 40 schools.
+The USCSA National Championships sees over 450 athletes, participating for more than 40 schools.